refinedev/refine/documentation/docs/api-reference/core/hooks/navigation/useParsed.md

             sorters,
             current,
             pageSize,
-            ...restParams, // Any other parameters are also parsed and available in `params` }
+            ...restParams // Any other parameters are also parsed and available in `params` },
     } = useParsed();

     /* ... */